UlascDemi/project_lectures/README.md

 #### **Algorithm 5.
 Greedy Algorithm**
 The Greedy algorithm is implemented based on the heuristics to reduce the number of conflicts.
 The algorithm takes the sorted list of courses to be scheduled.
-From this, a course is chosen and the algorithm looks for the time slots that have the most rooms available in which the number of students enrolled fits.
-If several time slots have the same number of available rooms, a time slot is randomly selected.
-Then a random room is chosen from the available rooms.
-In this way, the Greedy Algorithm always chooses the best option for scheduling the courses.
+From this, a course is chosen and the algorithm looks for the time slots that has the most halls available.
+It then chooses a room that matches the capacity of the course.
+So if a course has 20 students, it will choose a room that has a capacity of 20 or for example 22.
+In this way the algorithm always chooses the best option for scheduling the courses.

 <p>&nbsp;</p>